peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - GEAR: An Efficient KV Cache Compression Recipe for Near-Lossless Generative Inference of LLM(2024)
   - MODEL TELLS YOU WHAT TO DISCARD: ADAPTIVE KV CACHE COMPRESSION FOR LLMS(2024)
   - SparQ Attention: Bandwidth-Efficient LLM Inference(2024)
+  - QServe: W4A8KV4 Quantization and System Co-design for Efficient LLM Serving(2024)

 ## RISC-V
   - A 45nm 1.3GHz 16.7 double-precision GFLOPS/W RISC-V processor with vector accelerators(2014)